5 Top Types of Email Marketing That Get Replies (With Writing Tips)

 3. Readability – Quality content communicates your core message clearly throughout the text and the design; it’s legible on desktop and mobile devices and meets accessibility standards for the visually and cognitively impaired.

 If your content is harder to follow than an IKEA bedroom set assembly manual, it’s time for a redesign.
-Present the information in a clean, organized way.
+Rescue your readers with clear, organized, user-friendly content.
 Bullet points, subheadings, and short paragraphs enhance scanning.

 Readability tools: The Hemingway App provides scores based on Flesch-Kincaid, Gunning Fog, or SMOG standards.
 They also advise on how to improve grammar, sentence structure, and word choice.